deistical-deodorize4/pi02w-server-stack/README.md

 ## RAM Usage Note

-The Pi Zero 2 W has **512 MB RAM**.
-After the OS boots, ~200-300 MB is used, leaving ~200-300 MB for containers.
 If the Pi feels slow or containers crash:

 - Check memory: `free -h`
 - If Watchtower isn't needed, stop it: `docker compose stop watchtower`